 A Mission Statement and any mission-implementing policies or practices that may elevate the organization's risk must also be submitted to the SAA.
 The SAA will use the Mission Statement, along with the information provided in the IJ, to determine the central purpose of the organization and will validate the nonprofit 'organization type' selected by the nonprofit organization in the IJ.
-The organization type may be one of the following: 1) Ideologybased/Spiritual/Religious; 2) Educational; 3) Medical; or 4) Other.
+The organization type may be one of the following: 1.
+Ideology-based/Spiritual/Religious (Houses of Worship, Religious Schools, etc.), 2.
+Educational (Secular), 3.
+Medical (Secular), or 4.
+Other.